Azure/ARO-RP/docs/upstream-differences.md

 * installconfig.ClusterID.InfraID is hard-coded to "aro".

-* API server public IP domain name label is an 8 character random label, not the infraID.
+* API server public IP domain name label is not used.

 * ARO uses first party RHCOS OS images published by Microsoft.